-Where roof-lighting is required, translucent light panels must be used on sheet metal roofing to light the interior whilst retaining the profile of the roofing material.
+• Where roof-lighting is required, translucent light panels must be used on sheet metal roofing to light the interior whilst retaining the profile of the roofing material.
 On other roof materials, other rooflight types can be appropriate.

-- Height must be equivalent to 2-3 domestic floor levels.
-A low pitch roof and low ridgeline alleviates the possible visual dominance of height. - Any increase in height must be fully justified and a Landscape Visual Impact Assessment may be required.
+- Height must be equivalent to a maximum of 2-3 domestic floor levels.
+A low pitch roof and low ridgeline alleviates the possible visual dominance of height. - Any increase in height must be fully justified.